SajanaAryal/SajanaAryal/README.md

 🎓 Ph.D.
 Candidate | Audiology

-**I am a Ph.D. candidate in Speech, Language, and Hearing Sciences at The University of Texas at Austin.My current research investigates peripheral auditory mechanisms and neurophysiological processing among young adults with subclinical hearing loss.
-The goal is to identify auditory damage caused by several factors (Such as, Noise exposure) at the earliest possible stage, facilitating timely intervention and improved outcomes for hearing-impaired individuals**.
+**I am a Ph.D. candidate in Speech, Language, and Hearing Sciences at The University of Texas at Austin.
+My current research focuses on understanding neurophysiological mechanism of extended high frequency hearing and its implications for speech perception**.

 ---